DBoo92/317Hardware/README.md

 Bend the pins from underneath to hold it in place.
 Solder each pin from underneath the board.

-For the motor molex connector (circled in blue), cut off or bend the far right pin flat as it will not be used (interior blue circle on the third image).
+For the motor molex connector (first image circled in blue), cut off or bend flat the bottom of the pin as it will interfere with mounting (blue circle on the third image).
 Place the connector into its mounting holes from the top of the board (the direction the plastic tab faces isn't critical).
 Solder the two pins from underneath the board.

 #### 7. ADC and Pi Headers